 We appreciate the eagerness to be involved with this project we have already heard from many members of our congregation.
 The Future Development Team wants to hear from every willing member of the body, so we know what help may be available when the time comes.

 Many hands make light work!!
 The list of help that will be required to complete this project is long and extensive.
 Here are some examples of places that we may be able to use assistance:

 • Trades People: electricians, HVAC, plumbing, framing, flooring, drywall installers, dry wall tapers, painters, etc.

 • Marketing type development, such as videographers

 • Willing Hands

 • And many others

-Please email any further questions or comments about Phase 1 to the Future Development Team here!
+Please email any further questions or comments about the Community Life Centre to the Future Development Team HERE!